Frequently Asked Questions

 World Gospel Mission partners with individuals and churches worldwide to make disciples of Christ and encourage believers to become missions-active through ministries that reach the whole person—physically and spiritually—transforming communities.

-What part Mennonite Foundation have in the projects?
+What part does the Mennonite Foundation have in the projects?

 The Mennonite Foundation, an affiliation of Everence, is a third-party entity that we use for transparency and chain-of-custody of funds.
 People can make tax-deductible contributions to our endeavors through them or do so directly to Least of These Ministries.